Coronavirus: How new virus became a global epidemic

 SEAFOOD MARKET SHUT DOWN, January 1, 2020

-The Huanan seafood market, where the virus is thought to have originated from, is shut down and placed under investigation.
+The Huanan seafood market, where the virus is thought to have originated, is shut down and placed under investigation.

 As experts continue to work on identifying the virus the number of confirmed cases jumps to 40.

-On January 5 Chinese authorities officially rule out the return of the Severe acute respiratory syndrome (SARS) virus, which also originated in China and killed more than 770 people worldwide in 2002 and 2003.
+On January 5 Chinese authorities officially rule out the return of the severe acute respiratory syndrome (Sars) virus, which also originated in China and killed more than 770 people worldwide in 2002 and 2003.

 Two days later officials announce the outbreak involves a new virus, which they name 2019-nCoV.

-The novel virus is reported to be from the coronavirus family, which and SARS and the common cold are both apart of.
+The novel virus is reported to be from the coronavirus family, which Sars and the common cold are both a part of.

 FIRST DEATH, January 9